PaulsGitHubs/Radio-Waves-to-Image-Film/README.md

 ![Screenshot from 2023-05-25 13-07-28](https://github.com/PaulsGitHubs/Radio-Waves-to-Image-Film/assets/102178068/cdb96dab-ed72-470e-babd-293d88acc63b)

-# Compression
-For data compression, please refer to our sister project - IQ Sample Compression with FFT and DWT.
-This project will help you compress the data with DWT, and then decompress it to FFT, IQ samples, etc.

 # GNU Radio Companion Usage

 The project utilizes GNU Radio Companion (GRC) for handling IQ.bin files.
 Here's the setup: